specklesystems/speckle-docs/user/archicad.md

 #### Into Archicad

 To receive data into Archicad, simply select a stream and click receive!
-Note that receiving into Archicad is currently not well supported.
-This is still an alpha and thus very work in progress!

 Feel free to drop suggestions and ideas about how you would like to use this connector on the [forum](https://speckle.community/) to help guide the development of this connector 🚀